viktor-shilay/user-management/README.md

 + Run script.sql
 + Clone this project
 + Run the application
++ Open https://localhost:8080 in your browser

 ## How to use (2 method of 2)
 + Run docker-compose.yml in Docker
++ Open https://localhost:8080 in your browser